warthog-network/whitepaper/main.typ

 There is no tail emission which means there is a hard cap of the amount in circulation.
 The hard cap is `18921599.68464 WART` (around 19 million coins).

-Before halving occurs every block yields 3 WART as miner reward.
+Before halving occurs every block yields `3 WART` as miner reward.
 Since the block time is 20 seconds, every day approximately $60/20 × 60 × 24 = 4320$ blocks and `12960 WART` are mined daily before halving.

 == Coin Precision

-The reference implementation uses the C++ data type `uint64_t` for storing amounts of WART.
+The reference implementation uses the C++ data type `uint64_t` for storing amounts of `WART`.
 This is a 64 bit unsigned integer.
 To represent fractions of a coin these values are interpreted in fixed point arithmetic with 8 digits precision.
-This means that 1 WART is internally represented as `uint64_t` number with value 100000000.
+This means that `1 WART` is internally represented as `uint64_t` number with value 100000000.
 The smallest representable step is `0.00000001 WART` and represented as `uint64_t` number with value 1.

-For easier integration all API endpoints return both, the WART amount as a string (like `"amount": "12.0"`), and the internal integer representation indicated with label "E8" (like `"amountE8": 1200000000`).
+For easier integration all API endpoints return both, the `WART` amount as a string (like `"amount": "12.0"`), and the internal integer representation indicated with label "E8" (like `"amountE8": 1200000000`).

 == One-of-a-kind chain descriptor based sync